SpLiYvIiI/competitive-programming/README.md

 # competitive_programming
-solutions to problems Ive understood :V
+Im addicted to this :(